Beepiz/BleGattCoroutines/README.md

 }
 ```

 The snippet below is the example you can find in the sample, powered by two extension methods for brevity (`deviceFor(…)` and `useBasic { device, services -> … }`).
-It also uses the `GenericAccess` object, which is the defition of the standard Bluetooth GATT "Generic access".
+It also uses the `GenericAccess` object, which is the definition of the standard Bluetooth GATT "Generic access".
 It includes extension functions and properties for easy and readable usage.
 You can write a similar specification for any BLE device or `BluetoothGattService` you want.
 ```kotlin
 private val myEddystoneUrlBeaconMacAddress = "F2:D6:43:93:70:7A"
 private val defaultDeviceMacAddress = myEddystoneUrlBeaconMacAddress